jfobrycki/bgd-waterquality/README.md

 mapshaper data/gadm36_BGD_shp/gadm36_BGD_2.shp -simplify dp 20% -o format=geojson data/gadm36_BGD_shp/gadm36_BGD_2.json
 ```

-But running the code in the command line resulted in the .shp file being converted to a json.
+After getting some error messages, the command was moved to the command line to process the shp data to a json.

 ```
 mapshaper data/gadm36_BGD_shp/gadm36_BGD_2.shp -simplify dp 20% -o format=geojson data/gadm36_BGD_shp/gadm36_BGD_2.json
 ```

-Then I installed
+The end result is two new .json files that can be mapped.
+The csv file and the BGD_2 shp file (district level) have been successfully converted to .json files and can now be mapped.

+# Creating counts

+With the two newly created .json files, additional modifications can be processed where we count the number of sampled boreholes within each district.
+These steps require some additional npm packages and scripts.

+First, the csv-parse package was downloaded.

 ```
 npm install csv-parse
 ```

-And created a new script to run
+Next, a new script was created.

 ```
-bind-data-js.js
+touch bind-data-js.js
 ```

-The data row names was checked using ogrinfo and mapshaper.
+But which columns in the dataset provide the correct information for counting?
+The data row names were checked using ogrinfo and mapshaper.
+Note the NAME_2 column, this is the column that corresponds to the district name.

 ```
 ogrinfo gadm36_BGD_shp/gadm36_BGD_2.shp gadm36_BGD_2 -so